This job is sometimes referred to by alternative titles

 - examine saws for faults

-- weld cracked or broken saws and replace any broken saw teeth and hammering out lumps and twists
+- fix saws by welding cracked or broken saws, replacing any broken saw teeth and hammering out lumps and twists

 - maintain sawmill equipment and machinery

 - complete relevant paper work

 - ensure workshop areas comply with safety standards.

 Saw doctors need to have:

 - mechanical and technical skills

 - knowledge of saw repair, sharpening and maintenance